segmentio/segment-docs/src/connections/destinations/catalog/castle/index.md

 ## Secure Mode

-In order to prevent user information from being spoofed by a bad actor, it is highly recommended to send the user information as a signed JWT when Castle.js is used in production.
+Send user information as a signed JWT when you use Castle in production.
+This prevents bad actors from spoofing any user information.

-From your backend code, you need to encode the user as a JWT and sign it using your Castle "API Secret".
-Then, when Castle receives the JWT, the integrity of the user data will be verified to ensure that the data isn't being tampered with.
+In your backend code, encode the user as a JWT and sign it using your Castle "API Secret".
+When Castle receives the JWT, the integrity of the user data is verified to ensure that the data wasn't tampered with.

 Below is an example of how to generate a JWT on your backend using the Ruby language: